gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 43-format-code-imports
+## Current Branch: 44-get-current-game
-Reformatted the Java code to indent 2 spaces.

-Also added IntelliJ Auto Save plugin which will format any file when it is saved.
+New API to get the current game.
+The current game is the (only) game that has not been finalized.